jimmyskull/LUAunit/doc/index.rst

     **Alias**: *assert_true()*

     Assert that a given value is strictly ``true``.
-Lua coercion rules do not apply so that values like ``0``, ``""``, ``1.17`` **fail** in this assertion.
+LUA coercion rules do not apply so that values like ``0``, ``""``, ``1.17`` **fail** in this assertion.
 If provided, extra_msg is a string which will be printed along with the failure message.

-    See :func:`assertEvalToTrue` for an assertion to ``true`` where Lua coercion rules apply.
+    See :func:`assertEvalToTrue` for an assertion to ``true`` where LUA coercion rules apply.

 .. function:: assertFalse(value [, extra_msg])

     **Alias**: *assert_false()*

     Assert that a given value is strictly ``false``.
-Lua coercion rules do not apply so that ``nil`` **fails** in this assertion.
+LUA coercion rules do not apply so that ``nil`` **fails** in this assertion.
 If provided, *extra_msg* is a string which will be printed along with the failure message.

-    See :func:`assertEvalToFalse` for an assertion to ``false`` where Lua coertion fules apply.
+    See :func:`assertEvalToFalse` for an assertion to ``false`` where LUA coertion fules apply.

 .. function:: assertNil(value [, extra_msg])